-The default MAC address is set to the physical MAC address of the router.
-You can use drop-down menu to replace the Internet port's MAC address with the MAC address of a connected client.
+MAC Address The default MAC address is set to the Internet port's physical interface client.

+Clone: MAC address on the router.
+You can use drop-down menu to replace the Internet port's MAC address with the MAC address of a connected